Measuring Physical-World Privacy Awareness of Large Language Models: An Evaluation Benchmark: Related Work

 \section{Related Work}

 Privacy in information systems has been extensively studied~\citep{Mutimukwe2020InformationPIA,Rath2021InformationPCA,Spiekermann2009EngineeringPA}, with recent research on Large Language Models (LLMs) concentrating on the natural language domain.
 Most benchmarks evaluate LLMs by probing their tendency to memorize, leak, or protect sensitive textual information~\citep{carlini2021extracting,chen2023can,brown2022does,Wang2024LargeMBA}, typically through prompts that elicit private data or test compliance with privacy instructions.
 The concept of contextual integrity, introduced by~\citep{nissenbaum2004privacy}, reframes privacy as the appropriate flow of information according to social norms and context, rather than mere secrecy~\citep{shvartzshnaider2025positioncontextualintegrityinadequately, mireshghallah2023can,Nissenbaum2019ContextualIUA,Apthorpe2019EvaluatingTCA}.
 While recent work has highlighted the complexity of social environments where agents must make decisions beyond text~\citep{puig2023habitat,Du2024ConstrainedHCA,Cancelli2022ExploitingPTA}, prior LLM privacy benchmarks are limited to textual interactions or question answering.
 They fail to address privacy considerations that depend on physical-world understanding or the risks posed by physical actions.
 Our experiments confirm this limitation: while contemporary post-alignment LLMs (published in 2025) can reasonably uphold privacy and contextual integrity in established text-based scenarios (e.g., in~\citep{mireshghallah2023can}, Gemini and GPT-5 models can achieve 0 secret leak rate in their benchmark, see Appendix Table~\ref{tab:gemini_mireshghallah}), their performance deteriorates significantly when the tasks are entangled with physical understanding and reasoning.
+Early work~\citep{shao2025privacylensevaluatingprivacynorm} has also examined language models’ unintentional privacy leakage in communication-oriented actions (e.g., sending emails), but leaves more embodied, physically grounded actions largely unexplored.

 Research on LLMs interacting with the physical world has made significant strides, thanks to powerful LLMs~\citep{openai2023gpt4,geminiteam2023gemini,claude3,llama3,team2025gemma,jiang2023mistral} and realistic simulation environments~\citep{li2022igibson,shen2021igibson,szot2021habitat}.
 LLMs typically serve as the reasoning and planning component of embodied agents~\citep{gao2024physically,chen2023vistruct,rana2023sayplan,huang2023grounded,yao2023react}, enabling human-like environmental interaction~\citep{Pang2024HumanLikeEAA,Yang2025EmbodiedCAA}.
 However, most research has focused on task completion~\citep{Mu2023EmbodiedGPTVPA,Padmakumar2021TEAChTEA} and language grounding~\citep{Ahn2022DoAIA,Huang2022LanguageMAA} rather than safety considerations.
 Emerging work has revealed critical vulnerabilities when LLMs operate in physical environments, including jailbreaking attacks on robots~\citep{robey2024jailbreaking,zhang2024badrobot,ravichandran2025safety}, adversarial prompt injection~\citep{jones2025adversarial}, policy-executable attacks~\citep{lu2024poex}, and navigation system exploits~\citep{lyu2025badnaver,wang2025safety}.
 Privacy-specific vulnerabilities have been identified in digital twin systems~\citep{fernandez2024survey}, alongside broader security challenges including function calling exploits~\citep{wu2024dark} and persuasion-based attacks~\citep{zeng2024johnny}.
 Despite these security concerns, no prior work has systematically evaluated the privacy awareness of LLM-powered agents in physical settings through comprehensive benchmarking.